The Content Engineer Is Now Your Most Strategic Growth Hire

 Carta built a growth engine by someone who now has visibility across the org and influence over how AI gets implemented.

-And that’s the pattern: the first content engineer becomes the go-to operator everyone else turns to to define the new system for growth.
+The first Content Engineer typically becomes the go-to operator everyone turns to when defining new systems for growth.

-Hiring more people is slow, expensive, and hard to maintain quality.
+Hiring more people is slow and expensive, and quality degrades as volume grows.

-Content engineers flip that model.
-They build systems that scale content like software, to deliver more output, stronger visibility, and consistent quality, without ballooning headcount.
+Content Engineers build systems that scale content like software.
+The result is stronger visibility and consistent quality without ballooning headcount.

 - A refresh engine that updates hundreds of pages with AI-generated insights